-On behalf of Bristol Capital Advisors, LLC, a Delaware limited liability company ("Bristol"), we respectfully request a No Action Letter from the Utah Division of Securities (the "Division") that would allow Bristol, an investment adviser that qualifies for a registration exemption based on the North American Securities Administrators Association ("NASAA") Registration Exemption for Investment Advisers to Private Funds Model Rule (the "Model Rule"), to file as an exempt reporting adviser in Utah.
-As described further herein, Bristol meets the investment adviser licensing exemption requirements under the Model Rule.
-Therefore, exempting Bristol from investment adviser licensing is in the public interest.
+On behalf of Tintic Partners, LLC, a Delaware limited liability company ("Tintic"), we respectfully request a No Action Letter from the Utah Division of Securities (the "Division") that would allow Tintic, an investment adviser that qualifies for a registration exemption based on the North American Securities Administrators Association ("NASAA") Registration Exemption for Investment Advisers to Private Funds Model Rule (the "Model Rule"), to file as an exempt reporting adviser in Utah.
+As described further herein, when it commences operations as an investment adviser, Tintic will meet the investment adviser licensing exemption requirements under the Model Rule.
+Therefore, exempting Tintic from investment adviser licensing is in the public interest.